How is Jenkins Different from Ansible

 Jenkins vs Ansible: Which one to Choose?

-Instead of offering a set of rules, DevOps seeks to create a culture and mindset that helps teams deliver faster without compromising quality.
-Multiple tools emerged to aid teams with implementing DevOps principles.
-Build & release automation, test automation, and infrastructure automation form the basis of these tools.
+DevOps seeks to create a culture and mindset that helps teams deliver faster without compromising quality.

-Ansible is an open-source IT engine used to automate application deployment, service orchestration, cloud services, and other IT tools.
-Considering the build and release aspects, a critical task would be the deployment of software to the production environment.
-Configuration management comprises another essential task, required to prepare and maintain said environments.
+Ansible is an open-source DevOps tool used to automate application deployment, service orchestration, cloud services, and other IT tools.
+This tool’s main responsibility is to deploy software to the production environment during the build and release processes.
+Another essential task is configuration management, which is required to set up and maintain these environments.

 Ansible has gained popularity in the past few years due to the following reasons: